Rathbone Brothers plc Boosts Position in iShares MSCI Pacific ex Japan ETF (NYSEARCA:EPP)

-Rathbone Brothers plc raised its position in iShares MSCI Pacific ex Japan ETF (NYSEARCA:EPP) by 3.1% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 111,532 shares of the company’s stock after buying an additional 3,356 shares during the quarter.
-Rathbone Brothers plc’s holdings in iShares MSCI Pacific ex Japan ETF were worth $5,602,000 as of its most recent filing with the Securities and Exchange Commission.
+Rathbone Brothers plc increased its holdings in shares of iShares MSCI Pacific ex Japan ETF (NYSEARCA:EPP) by 3.1% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 111,532 shares of the company’s stock after purchasing an additional 3,356 shares during the quarter.
+Rathbone Brothers plc’s holdings in iShares MSCI Pacific ex Japan ETF were worth $5,602,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also recently modified their holdings of EPP.
-JPMorgan Chase & Co. lifted its stake in iShares MSCI Pacific ex Japan ETF by 69.0% in the first quarter.
-JPMorgan Chase & Co. now owns 8,033,942 shares of the company’s stock valued at $403,545,000 after buying an additional 3,280,113 shares during the last quarter.
-Laird Norton Trust Company LLC purchased a new stake in iShares MSCI Pacific ex Japan ETF in the fourth quarter valued at approximately $4,651,000.
-Elmwood Wealth Management Inc. purchased a new stake in iShares MSCI Pacific ex Japan ETF in the first quarter valued at approximately $2,303,000.
-Navellier & Associates Inc purchased a new stake in iShares MSCI Pacific ex Japan ETF in the first quarter valued at approximately $1,293,000.
-Finally, Resolute Partners Group purchased a new stake in iShares MSCI Pacific ex Japan ETF in the fourth quarter valued at approximately $890,000.
-Institutional investors own 71.41% of the company’s stock.
+Other hedge funds have also bought and sold shares of the company.
+Marshall Wace LLP purchased a new stake in iShares MSCI Pacific ex Japan ETF during the first quarter worth approximately $32,000.
+Sowell Financial Services LLC purchased a new stake in iShares MSCI Pacific ex Japan ETF during the first quarter worth approximately $39,000.
+Whittier Trust Co. of Nevada Inc. lifted its stake in iShares MSCI Pacific ex Japan ETF by 456.9% during the first quarter.
+Whittier Trust Co. of Nevada Inc. now owns 2,712 shares of the company’s stock worth $136,000 after purchasing an additional 2,225 shares during the last quarter.
+Zions Bancorporation N.A. lifted its stake in iShares MSCI Pacific ex Japan ETF by 2,832.5% during the first quarter.
+Zions Bancorporation N.A. now owns 4,692 shares of the company’s stock worth $236,000 after purchasing an additional 4,532 shares during the last quarter.
+Finally, Patriot Investment Management Inc. purchased a new stake in iShares MSCI Pacific ex Japan ETF during the first quarter worth approximately $335,000.
+Hedge funds and other institutional investors own 71.41% of the company’s stock.

 Shares of NYSEARCA EPP opened at $52.27 on Monday. iShares MSCI Pacific ex Japan ETF has a twelve month low of $39.06 and a twelve month high of $53.97.
 The company has a 50 day moving average price of $52.74.